Chapter 2: The Difficulty in Following the Spiritual Path

 So far, everything looks fine.
 It looks philosophical.
 But there are dangerous aspects of this movement of consciousness in its relationship with other persons and things.
 Our relationship with people and things outside is like a double-edged sword; it can cut both ways.
 It is like fire; it can cook our food or burn our house.
-It is like water—without which we cannot live, but which can destroy us if we get drowned in it.
+It is like water—without which we cannot live, but which can destroy us if we drown in it.
 So is the relationship with persons and things.
-It is a wonderful thing to conceive philosophically, but dangerous when it is misconceived and misapplied.
+It is a wonderful thing to philosophically conceive, but dangerous when it is misconceived and misapplied.

 Yesterday I gave you only the philosophical side—the metaphysical, or rather the spiritual aspect of our relationship with persons and things outside.
-You learned that activities are also relationships, and all relationships are movements of Being in its universal expanse for Self-realisation, or realisation of itself.
+You learned that activities are also relationships, and all relationships are movements of being in its universal expanse for Self-realisation, or realisation of its Self.

-Now, today, we may dwell upon the other aspect of this feature of human life called relationship—namely, the erroneous movements of relationship, not merely the grand philosophical aspects of it.
-When human relationship becomes philosophical, it becomes karma yoga.
+Today we may dwell upon the other aspect of this feature of human life called relationship—namely, the erroneous movements of relationship, not merely the grand philosophical aspects of it.
+When a human relationship becomes philosophical, it becomes karma yoga.
 When it becomes unphilosophical, it becomes passion, desire, a source of bondage.
 The same movement—as I mentioned, the same fire, the same water, the same sword, the same knife—can work both ways.
 When our relationship with things outside is philosophically motivated and intelligently directed with a conscious purpose present in the mind always, never missed at any moment of time, it becomes yoga.
 All activity is yoga.
 All relationship is good relationship.
 Everything is fine and grand and beautiful in this majestic creation of God.

-When consciousness establishes relationship with other persons and things – which is normally called social relationship – it can go on the right path or it can go on the wrong path.
-When it goes on the right path, it is called humanitarianism, humanism, charitableness, philanthropy, karma yoga, and so many beautiful things which everybody holds in high esteem.
-But when it goes on the wrong path, it is called egoism; it is called passion, anger, and greed.
+When consciousness establishes relationship with other persons and things, which is normally called social relationship, it can go on the right path or it can go on the wrong path.
+When it goes on the right path, it is called humanitarianism, humanism, charitableness, philanthropy, karma yoga, and so many beautiful things that everybody holds in high esteem.
+But when it goes on the wrong path, it is called egoism, passion, anger and greed.
 Our relationship with other persons and things can be exploited for our individual pleasure, satisfaction, and not necessarily for the good of other people.
 We can also serve people only for our own satisfaction, though outwardly it may look that we are philanthropic.
 Even good deeds can be misapplied for bad purposes.
 The devil can come in the garb of a great saint.
 All these are not impossible.

 The spiritual path is called the razor’s edge for this very reason.
-In the Upanishad, the word kshurasya dhara is used – razor’s edge, which means two things.
+In the Upanishads, the term kshurasya dhara, or the razor’s edge, is used, which means two things.
 The spiritual path is a razor’s edge in two ways.
 It is sharp and cutting—as dangerous as the edge of a razor.
 If we go a little wrong, it will cut our nose.
-It is like handling six thousand volts of live wire or even a higher voltage.
-If we are working with high voltage tension wires and are good engineers, we shall be careful; but if we are a little blunderous, we know the consequences.
-The spiritual path is like a high voltage wire.
-It can spotlight our whole life with a blaze of illumination, or it can burn us to ashes.
+It is like handling thousands of volts of live wire.
+If we are working with high-voltage tension wires and are good engineers, we shall be careful; but if we are a little blunderous, we know the consequences.
+The spiritual path is like a high-voltage wire.
+It can spotlight our whole life with a blaze of illumination or it can burn us to ashes.
 It can do both things.

 One of the admirers of Sri Ramakrishna Paramahamsa once came to him and said, “You touched Vivekananda; why don’t you touch me also?
 You gave him cosmic consciousness by touch.
 What mistake have I committed?
 Why should I not also be touched?”
 Sri Ramakrishna said nothing.
 He kept quiet.
 But this man went on insisting and asking this question again and again: “Why don’t you touch me?
 Why don’t you touch me?”

 One day Sri Ramakrishna said, “You fellow, you want me to touch you?
-Come here, I’ll touch you.
-You’ll become ashes just now!”
+Come here, I will touch you.
+You will become ashes just now!”

-The idea is that there is no use merely being touched by a high tension wire unless we are good conductors of that force.
+The idea is that there is no use merely being touched by a high-tension wire unless we are good conductors of that force.
 If we are good conductors, we will pass that force through us.
 We will receive it properly.
-Otherwise, it will be like passing 6,000 volts through a small filament of an electric bulb that can bear only 220 volts.
+Otherwise, it will be like passing thousands of volts through a small filament of an electric bulb that can bear only 220 volts.
 It will simply fuse in a second and burst.
 Nothing will be left of it.
-Our scriptures tell us that nobody should try to practice yoga unless proper preparation has already made by way of discipline.
+Our scriptures tell us that nobody should try to practise yoga unless proper preparation has already been made by way of discipline.
 In the raja yoga of Patanjali, the terms yama and niyama are used.
 In Vedantic terminology, sadhana chatushtaya and such other terms are used, the details of which are given in yoga texts and philosophical treatises.

 Why should certain relationships turn back upon us, and why should certain others expand into universality?
 The reason is simple.
 The motive behind our relationship is the important factor.
 Why do we have any relationship with people and things?
 What is the intention behind it?
 Why do we speak to people?
 Why do we want to see anybody?
 Why do we want to do any work in this world?
 We should put these questions to ourselves.
 Let answers come from the deepest conscience of our being.
 “Why do I do so many things from morning to evening?
 What is the purpose?
 Why do I serve people?
 Why do I talk to people?
 Why do I do anything at all?”
 It is difficult to get answers to these questions.

-Occasionally, the bad friend catches hold of the throat of the good friend.
-He says, “Keep quiet!
+Occasionally, the bad friend catches hold of the throat of the good friend and says, “Keep quiet!
 Don’t speak.
 When I speak, you don’t speak.”
 The good friend says, “All right.
 Do whatever you like.”
-Then we hear only the voice of the bad friend, and we start shouting the glory of our own individual personality and start announcing our importance and asserting the rectitude of everything that we do, and find fault with everybody else in the world.
+Then we hear only the voice of the bad friend, and we start shouting the glory of our own individual personality, and start announcing our importance and asserting the rectitude of everything that we do, and find fault with everybody else in the world.
 “If anything is wrong, it is somebody else’s mistake.
 It is not mine.
 I have not made any mistake.
 All mistakes are made by somebody else.
 That person is wrong.
 That man is harassing me.
 He is selfish, and I am unselfish.
 I am good, and that person is bad.”
 This is our activity, directed by the advice given by the bad friend.
-But the good friend, once he gets the upper hand speaks.
+But when the good friend gets the upper hand, he speaks.
 “No!
 If there is any mistake, it is your mistake because you have not been able to adjust your mind and consciousness properly with the setup of things.”